Tyler Gilbert

 Tyler Gilbert Bio

-Tyler Gregory Gilbert (born December 22, 1993) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
-He has previously played in MLB for the Arizona Diamondbacks and Philadelphia Phillies.
-Gilbert was selected by the Phillies in the sixth round of the 2015 MLB draft and made his MLB debut in 2021 with the Diamondbacks.
-In his first MLB start, on August 14, 2021, he threw a no-hitter.
+Tyler Gregory Gilbert, born December 22, 1993, is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
+The Santa Cruz, California, native has also pitched in MLB for the Arizona Diamondbacks and Philadelphia Phillies.
+Gilbert first reached the majors in 2021 with the Diamondbacks and immediately made history by throwing a no-hitter in his first MLB start.

 Early Life and Background